Luyando24/zamora/MOBILE_API_GUIDE.md

 These endpoints are designed for the **Waiter / Staff App**.

 ### 6.1 Fetch Waiter's Orders (My Orders)
-Retrieves all orders (Food & Bar) for a specific property.
-Can be filtered by waiter name to show only orders submitted by that waiter.
+Retrieves orders (Food & Bar) for a specific property.
+Can be filtered by waiter name and/or order status.

 - **Endpoint**: `/api/mobile/orders/[propertyId]`
 - **Method**: `GET`
 - **Params**:
   - `propertyId`: UUID of the property (in URL).
   - `waiterName`: (Query Param) Name of the waiter to filter by (e.g., `?waiterName=John`).
+  - `status`: (Query Param, Optional) Comma-separated list of statuses to filter by (e.g., `?status=pending,preparing`).
 - **Auth**: Public (relies on property ID and waiter name filter).

 **Response:**